 \subsection{Framework}

 To satisfy the desiderata discussed above, we propose a versatile framework for autoregressive diffusion called \OURS.
 For generality, \OURS runs block-wise autoregression instead of token-wise autoregression.
-We identify there are two kinds of blocks: the clean blocks $c_i$ and the noise blocks $n_i$, where $n_i$ is corrupted from $c_i$. \OURS learns several conditional distribution $p(c_i|c_{<i})$ factorized with Eq.~\ref{eq:autoregressive}, where $p(c_i|c_{<i})$ is optimized by learning the conditional noise prediction network $\epsilon_\theta(n_i^{(t)};t, c_{<i})$ with Eq.~\ref{eq:diffusion}.
-The final training objective is:
+We identify two kinds of blocks $c_i$ and $n_i$.
+For each autoregressive unit $x_i$, $c_i$ corresponds to the clean version $x_i$, $n_i$ corresponds to the corrupted version $x_i^{(t)}$. \OURS learns the conditional noise prediction network $\epsilon_\theta(n_i^{(t)};t, c_{<i})$ with Eq.(~\ref{eq:ar_diff}).

-Given the aforementioned desiderata, we can conceptualize all $n_i$ and all $c_i$ as occupying separate positions, effectively transforming the dependency structure into an attention pattern between different positions.
-We designate this attention pattern as the Skip-Causal Attention Mask (SCAM), which is visually represented in Figure~\ref{fig:scam}.
+To effectively learn this objective within one transformer network, we can conceptualize all $n_i$ and all $c_i$ as separate positions, effectively transforming the dependency structure into an attention pattern between different positions.
+We designate this attention pattern as the Skip-Causal Attention Mask, shown in Figure~\ref{fig:scam}.
 The figure elucidates that $n_i$ attends to all preceding clean blocks $\{c_j|j=0,...,i-1\}$ and itself, while $c_i$ also attends to all preceding clean blocks $\{c_j|j=0,...,i-1\}$ and itself.
-In training, for both simplicity and efficiency, we can group the attention mechanisms as illustrated in the right matrix of Figure~\ref{fig:scam}.
-Suppose the number of blocks is $N$, then the unmasked positions form two triangular matrices of side length $N-1$, complemented by a diagonal matrix of side length $N$.
+In training, for simplicity, we can group attention mechanisms as illustrated in the right matrix of Figure~\ref{fig:scam}.
+Suppose the number of blocks is $N$, then the unmasked positions form two triangular matrices with length $N-1$, complemented by a diagonal matrix with length $N$.

-During the inference phase, each autoregressive step executes a conditional diffusion process for $n_i$ based on $\{c_j|j=0, ..., i-1\}$'s KV-Cache.
-Upon finishing denoising, it is appended to the clean sequence as $c_i$ followed by the maximal noise version of the next block $n_{i+1}$.
+During the inference phase, each autoregressive step executes a conditional diffusion process for $n_i$ based on $\{c_0, c_1, ..., c_{i-1}\}$'s KV-Cache.
+Upon finishing denoising, it is appended to the clean sequence as $c_i$ followed by the maximal noisy version of the next block $n_{i+1}$.
 The key-value tensor will be computed for these two blocks, and the key-value tensor of the clean block $c_i$ will be kept in KV-Cache.
-All noise-corrupted version of $n_i$ is disregarded.
+All noisy version of $n_i$ is disregarded.
 The process is visualized in Figure~\ref{fig:inference}.
-A three-dimensional view of our method is presented in Figure~\ref{fig:3dview}.
+A three-dimensional view is presented in Figure~\ref{fig:3dview}.
 By interpolating between full-sequence diffusion and autoregressive paradigms, \OURS enjoys flexibility and expressivity, enabling it to generate video of any length utilizing the latest long-context techniques developed for language models.